HumanSecurity/human-mcp-server/README.md

 }
 ```

+* For Claude Desktop, navigate to **Claude > Settings > Developer > Edit Config**.
+This will take you to the location of the `claude_desktop_config.json` file.
+Edit this file in your preferred editor.
+* For Cursor, navigate to **Cursor > Settings > Cursor Settings > Tools & Integrations**.
+The MCP Tools section will take you to the `mcp.json` file, which you can edit directly in the Cursor editor.

 You'll need API tokens from your HUMAN Security account to access the services.
 The server automatically detects which services you have access to and enables the corresponding tools.

 ### Required Tokens